-$^{^{\}rm 27}$ "These are all the automakers that have pulled out Russian operations", Techcrunch, $\underline{\sf Link}$ 28 "Ukraine invasion hampers wire harness supplies for carmakers", Reuters, Link ^{29 &}quot;Companies shut Ukraine plants in face of Russian invasion, putting supplies of goods from beer to cars to candy bars at risk", Fortune, Link 31 "Food Companies, Long Symbols of the West in Russia, Pause Operations", The New York Times, Link 32 "Major Chemical Makers Halt Investments in Russia", Powder & Bulk Solids, Link ^{33 &}quot;Ukrainian Entrepreneurs Struggle To Save Their Employees As War Threatens To Crush Their Businesses", Forbes, Link 34 "Agriculture Giants Shut Ukraine Operations", The Wall Street Journal", Link
+27 "These are all the automakers that have pulled out Russian operations", Techcrunch, Link $^{^{28}}$ "Ukraine invasion hampers wire harness supplies for carmakers", Reuters, $\underline{\text{Link}}$ 29 "Companies shut Ukraine plants in face of Russian invasion, putting supplies of goods from beer to cars to candy bars at risk", Fortune, Link 30 "Bottler Coca-Cola HBC shuts Ukraine plant", Reuters, Link

-Figure 2: Commodity price changes in countries where Russia and Ukraine were the key exporters (%), January-March 202236
+^{31 &}quot;Food Companies, Long Symbols of the West in Russia, Pause Operations", The New York Times, Link ^{32 &}quot;Major Chemical Makers Halt Investments in Russia", Powder & Bulk Solids, Link ^{33 &}quot;Ukrainian Entrepreneurs Struggle To Save Their Employees As War Threatens To Crush Their Businesses", Forbes, Link 34 "Agriculture Giants Shut Ukraine Operations", The Wall Street Journal", Link Figure 2: Commodity price changes in countries where Russia and Ukraine were the key exporters (%), January-March 202236

 Note: LNG stands for liquefied natural gas

 3.4 Global impact of the war on key sectors

 3.4.1 Food37

 In relation to food, there were production and export challenges, associated with reduced raw material availability and price rises (food import bills are at record levels).
-Moreover, lower-income countries were vastly impacted with rising prices as they were heavily dependent on the wheat from the Russian Federation and Ukraine prior to the war.
+Moreover, lower-income countries were significantly impacted with rising prices as they were heavily dependent on the wheat from Russia and Ukraine prior to the war.

-Figure 3: Combined share of Ukrainian and Russian imports of Wheat in the total imports of Wheat by the top 5 countries (%), 2019
+Figure 3: Combined share of Ukrainian and Russian imports of wheat in the total imports of wheat by the top 5 countries (%), 2019

-• Africa and the middle east bore the brunt with imports of over 50 percent of their cereal needs coming from Ukraine and/or Russia

-- Higher prices of wheat, sunflower, corn due to shortages - Mounting pressure on the dependant countries to find other alternative sources of supplies - The prices of substitute food products were expected to increase even if not exported by Russia and Ukraine, to fill the gap of the regular cereal imports - Risk of social unrest, in low food security nations (For instance, Lebanese Republic) - Scenarios of undernutrition were anticipated in some of the dependant countries (For instance, Sub-Saharan Africa) 37 "The Crisis in Ukraine: Implications of the war for global trade and development", World Trade Organization, Link
+- Africa and the middle east bore the brunt with imports of over 50 percent of their cereal needs coming from Ukraine and/or Russia. - Higher prices of wheat, sunflower, corn due to shortages. - Mounting pressure on the dependant countries to find other alternative sources of supplies. - The prices of substitute food products were expected to increase even if not exported by Russia and Ukraine, to fill the gap of the regular cereal imports. - Risk of social unrest, in low food security nations (for instance, Lebanese Republic). - Scenarios of undernutrition were anticipated in some of the dependant countries (for instance, Sub-Saharan Africa).
+37 "The Crisis in Ukraine: Implications of the war for global trade and development", World Trade Organization, Link

-36 "Commodity prices surge due to the war in Ukraine", World Bank Blogs, Link 3.4.2 Semiconductor Prior to the war, Russia and Ukraine were the major producers of neon and palladium used in semiconductor manufacturing.
+36 "Commodity prices surge due to the war in Ukraine", World Bank Blogs, Link 3.4.2 Semiconductor

+Prior to the war, Russia and Ukraine were the major producers of neon and palladium used in semiconductor manufacturing.
 Ukraine supplied about 70 percent of the global neon gas38 while Russia catered to about 25-30 percent of the world's palladium supply39.

-Figure 4: Share of Ukrainian exports of Neon in the top 5 countries (%), 2021
+Figure 4: Share of Ukrainian exports of neon in the top 5 countries (%), 2021